-Thanks to Apple’s IPO in December 1980, Jobs was one of these figureheads, despite the fact that he was not actually running Apple at the time.
-(In 1982, that role would have been filled by Jobs’ early mentor Mike Markkula filled that role.)
+Thanks to Apple’s IPO in December 1980, Jobs became one of these figureheads, despite the fact that he did not actually run Apple at the time.
+(In 1982, his early mentor Mike Markkula filled that role.)

-Interestingly, just a few years after the Apple II (Apple’s first mass-market computer) was launched, it was Jobs — not Jobs and co-founder Steve Wozniak — who made the Time cover.
-Woz was on a two-year self-imposed leave of absence from Apple, after being in a plane crash and then deciding to take time out to figure out what he wanted to do with his life.)
+Jobs’ first Time cover came just a few years after the launch of the Apple II, the company’s first mass-market computer.
+Interestingly, it was Jobs — not Jobs and co-founder Steve Wozniak — who made the Time cover.
+(Woz was on a two-year self-imposed leave of absence from Apple.
+After surviving a plane crash, he took time off to figure out what he wanted to do with his life.)

-The following December, a rumor spread that Time was considering making Jobs its “Man of the Year,” which prompted Moritz to carry out a fresh round of interviews with Apple personnel.
+The following December, a rumor spread that Time was considering making Jobs its “Man of the Year.”
+That prompted Moritz to carry out a fresh round of interviews with Apple personnel.

 “It would have been possible to single out as Man of the Year one of the engineers or entrepreneurs who masterminded this technological revolution, but no one person has clearly dominated those turbulent events.
 More important, such a selection would obscure the main point.
-TIME’s Man of the Year for 1982, the greatest influence for good or evil, is not a man at all.
+Time’s Man of the Year for 1982, the greatest influence for good or evil, is not a man at all.
 It is a machine: the computer.”